Charles Schwab vs Merrill Lynch

 Merrill Edge vs Schwab: Summary

-Schwab is the clear outperformer in this comparison, although Bank of America customers may prefer Merrill for convenient account linking.
+Schwab comes out ahead in this comparison, but Bank of America customers may prefer Merrill for easy account connections.